-1634, France: A group of nuns contact a local head of the Catholic Church, claiming to be possessed by a number of demons.
+1632, France: a group of nuns contacts a local head of the Catholic Church, claiming to be possessed by a number of demons.
 These demons are causing the women to behave lustfully and have lurid dreams that cause them to cry out in the night.
-They claim that the demonic possessions only commenced when a Mr. Urbain Grandier was given the title of parish priest — now to be known as Father Urbain — for a local church.
+They claim that the demonic possessions only commenced when a Mr. Urbain Grandier - now to be known as Father Urbain - was given the title of parish priest for a local church.
 He was said to have summoned the demons using black magic and sorcery to send the foul beings to the nunnery.

-Now then: To the macabre case of the Loudun nuns we go!
+Now on to the macabre case of the Loudun possessions.

 The Exploits Began When A Handsome Priest Rejected A Position Within The Nunnery

-Father Urbain Grandier was a parish-priest in the town.
-Although he was known for womanizing, Father Urbain was a well-educated, well-respected, good-looking, and monied cad who ruffled very few feathers.
-So well-regarded was he that even a rumor claiming that — among the young, affluent ladies he’d frolicked with — he had fathered an illegitimate child with a daughter of a high-standing politician.
-No matter; he was still beloved and, albeit for a few of the more pious among the fray, welcome in the town.
+Father Urbain Grandier was a parish priest in the town.
+Although he was known for womanizing, Father Urbain was a well-educated, well-respected, good-looking, and moneyed cad who ruffled very few feathers.
+He was beloved and, albeit for a few of the more pious among the fray, welcomed in the town.

-“When I did not see [Father Urbain], I burned with love for him and when he presented himself to me...
+Jeanne was reportedly obsessed with Father Urbain.
+As she wrote in her autobiography: "When I did not see [Father Urbain], I burned with love for him and when he presented himself to me...
 I lacked the faith to combat the impure thoughts and movements that I felt."

 It's rather sad, but according to her autobiography, she contracted tuberculosis when she was young, which stunted her growth and left her hunchbacked.
 She was apparently bitter, defensive, and cruel.
 This could've also contributed to why the notoriously handsome (and most certainly vain) Father Urbain, who preferred young ladies of high stature, gave her the "thanks, but no thanks."